Tuesday, 15 January 2019

 30th December 2018.

-The visit to this temple is a part of Thiruvannamalai Heritage visit organized by the Tiruvannamalai District Historical Research Center on 30th December 2018.
-Jambai is a 1000 plus years old ancient Village.
-Saivam, Vainavam, Jainism, Buddhism and Saktham were flourished in this village.
-The temples like Shiva Temple, Ayyanar Temples, Jain's sculptures, Sangam period ( 1st Century BC ) inscriptions on the rocks and the remains prove that Jambai is an ancient Village.
-During our Heritage Walk, we had been to this Shiva Temple and the Presiding deity is called in different names like…
+The visit to this temple is a part of the Thiruvannamalai Heritage visit organized by the Tiruvannamalai District Historical Research Center on 30th December 2018.
+Jambai is a 1000-plus-year-old ancient Village.
+Saivam, Vainavam, Jainism, Buddhism, and Saktham were flourished in this village.
+The temples like Shiva Temple, Ayyanar Temples, Jain sculptures, Sangam period (1st Century BC) inscriptions on the rocks and the remains prove that Jambai is an ancient Village.
+During our Heritage Walk, we went to this Shiva Temple, and the Presiding deity is called by different names.

 Moolavar : Sri Jambunatheswarar, Sri Jambukeswarar,